RogueRope/docs/content/docs/main/covid.md

 ---
 title: "COVID"
-description: "Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games."
+description: "It's too soon to make solid predictions.
+The assumption is that, like in 2020, contact-sport activities will be allowed in bubbles of 50 people.
+We'll see how it evolves."
 lead: "It's too soon to make solid predictions.
 The assumption is that, like in 2020, contact-sport activities will be allowed in bubbles of 50 people.
-We'll see how it evolves.
+We'll see how it evolves."
-"
-date: 2020-03-13T15:21:01+02:00
+date: T15:21:01\+02:00
-lastmod: 2020-03-13T15:21:01+02:00
+lastmod: T15:21:01\+02:00
 draft: false
 images: []
 menu: